rickmurdock/notes/Java/JavaAndSpringEncyclopedia.md

 24
 }

-Fullscreen

-Reset Code
-Run Code

 Here is another example that solves the same problem with Lambda Expressions.
 This time, we are going to ask the Lambda to do a bit more of the work for us (actually all of it).
-Instead of just outputting a boolean, fizzBuzzOutput(int n) produces the String we need.
+Instead of just outputting a `boolean`, `fizzBuzzOutput(int n)` produces the `String` we need.

 1